Canada-class submarine: Background

 In March 1958, the Royal Canadian Navy began reviewing the possibility of acquiring nuclear-powered submarines under then-Chief of Naval Staff, Vice Admiral Harry DeWolf.
 This led to the creation of the Nuclear Submarine Survey Team (NSST), whose purpose was to investigate the feasibility of nuclear-powered submarines for Canada.
 The NSST delivered their final report in June 1959 recommending the American Skipjack class as the design of choice, and the acquisition of five of the submarines.

 Under the new Chief of Naval Staff, Vice Admiral Herbert Rayner, the proposal was presented to the Cabinet of Canada suggesting the acquisition of 12 new submarines.
 However, due to cost, the Navy offered the cheaper alternative of conventionally-powered submarines.
 The Cabinet approved the initial proposal in January 1960, but deferred the decision on the type of submarine until March.
-By August 1960, the nuclear-powered submarine option was passed over for conventionally-powered subs.
-In the end, Canada chose the British diesel-electric Oberon class.
+By August 1960, the nuclear-powered submarine option was passed over for conventionally-powered subs and the Government ultimately chose the British diesel-electric Oberon class.

+After the election of the new Liberal Government in 1963, the 1964 defence white paper stated that "careful study" was being given to the option of building two or three nuclear-powered submarines.
+However in the end, the option was not pursued.

 In the early 1980s, Maritime Command (formerly the Royal Canadian Navy) began a program to replace the aging Oberons.
 Dubbed the Canadian Submarine Acquisition Program (CASAP), they recommended a building program of 4 to 12 submarines with under-ice capability.
 The report was presented to the Minister of National Defence, Erik Nielsen, in 1985 with plans for conventionally-powered submarines only.
 Nielsen requested more information on the possibility of nuclear-powered submarines.
 The study ordered by Nielsen, named the Nuclear Submarine Option Study (NSOS), claimed that British or French designs could be built in Canada for approximately C$5 billion.
 This study would shape the policy promoted in the 1987 White Paper on Defence.